 Kosovo has around 1.8 million inhabitants.
 Its electricity generation is almost entirely dependent on two ageing lignite plants: Kosova A (5 units with 800 MW installed) and Kosovo B (two units with 678 MW installed).
 The current real capacity of these plants is around 915 MW altogether.
-They are infamous for their contribution to air pollution and Kosova A was supposed to have been closed at the end of 2017, according to a commitment to the EU.
+They are infamous for their contribution to air pollution and Kosova B is the highest emitter of dust out of all the coal plants in the Western Balkans.

 Kosova A and Kosova B are supplied with lignite from the adjacent Sibovc Southwest and Sitnica mines.
 Kosovo has very large lignite resources, totalling 12.5 billion tonnes, which it claims are the second largest in Europe and fifth largest in the world.
 It has no oil or gas extraction and no gas import infrastructure, although it is interested in building a pipeline to connect to the Trans-Adriatic Pipeline.

-A new 500 MW lignite power plant – Kosova e Re – has been under development for many years [http://bankwatch.org/our-work/projects/kosova-e-re-lignite-power-plant-kosovo].
+A new 500 MW lignite power plant (around 450 MW net) – Kosova e Re – has been under development for many years.
 Initially it was planned as a 2000 MW plant but failure to find investors has gradually lowered ambitions.
-The World Bank proposes to provide a Partial Risk Guarantee for the project, while the EBRD and IFC may also provide financing.
+Both the World Bank and EBRD have confirmed that they will not finance the plant, leaving only the U.S. International Development Finance Corporation (formerly OPIC) and various export credit agencies as potential financiers.
+However, the project has been plagued by legal violations.

-Due to the domination of lignite in Kosovo’s energy mix, it is very inflexible, and interconnections with neighbouring countries are needed to improve the situation.
-A new 400 kV interconnection with Albania has been built but as of May 2018 has not started operations due to political issues between Kosovo and Serbia.
+Due to the domination of lignite in Kosovo’s energy mix, it is very inflexible, and better interconnections with neighbouring countries are needed to improve the situation.
+A new 400 kV interconnection with Albania has been built but as of November 2019 had not started operating due to political issues between Kosovo and Serbia.

 Like other Energy Community members, Kosovo has an energy efficiency target of 20 percent by 2020.
-Given its high level of distribution losses – 29.7 percent technical and commercial losses in 2016 – combined with artificially high demand through poorly insulated buildings, there is enormous potential in this area.
+It has massive distribution losses – nearly 28 percent in 2018 through technical losses and non-payment (around half each).
+Combined with artificially high demand through poorly insulated buildings, there is enormous potential for the country to save energy.